 When I got there, I didn’t even know how to use a computer.
 So I had to start from the ground up.
 I hadn’t been a good student growing up, barely graduating high school, and I got a “C” on the first test I took at Full Sail, despite studying all night.
 So it was discouraging at first.
 But I buckled down and made it work.
 I did the accelerated program, which was a one-year associate program that covered two years of work, at 40-50 hours a week.

 After graduating, I went to work at a studio in Miami called the Hit Factory, which was a pretty big intro to the music business.
 Things like that prepared me to come and work with the best in Atlanta.

 I believe that you also had job working at R Kelly’s studio, the Chocolate Factory, in Chicago.
 How did that come about and what was that time like for you?

 It was more so about learning how to deal with him.
-He doesn’t write anything down, similarly to rappers who freestyle.
+He doesn’t write anything down, similar to rappers who freestyle.
 So you have to be able to work with the speed of these people’s thoughts.
 If their thoughts leave without you capturing it, they’ll be angry at you.